iszczesniak/cpp/aop.md

   - June 15, 2026, from the whole material.

-  The grade withing the first deadline is an average of three highest, **passing** test grades chosen from among the four test grades.
+  The grade within the first deadline is an average of three highest, **passing** test grades chosen from among the four test grades.
 If you don't manage to get three passing test grades, then you get a failing grade (2.0) within the first deadline.